Saimabhy/TechSupportIq/docs/README.md

 # Documentation
-This page contains an index of guides on how to integrate and make use of the Cognigy Webchat
+This page contains an index of guides on how to integrate and make use of the TechSupportIq Webchat

 ## [Embedding](./embedding.md)
-Learn how to embed the Cognigy Webchat into your Website
+Learn how to embed the TechSupportIq Webchat into your Website

 ## [Webchat API](./webchat-api.md)
 Use the Webchat API to create tightly coupled integrations